GeoEnergyLab-EPFL/PyFrac/Doc/source/Examples.rst

    # simulation properties
    simulProp = SimulationProperties()
    simulProp.finalTime = 145.              # the time at which the simulation stops
-   simulProp.set_outputFolder("./Data/confined_propagation")   # the output folder
+   simulProp.bckColor = 'sigma0'           # setting the parameter according to which the mesh is color coded simulProp.set_outputFolder("./Data/height_contained")
+   simulProp.plotVar = ['footprint']       # plotting footprint

 We will start our simulation with a fracture of 1.3 meters radius.
 Since we have zero toughness, we can initialize it in the viscosity dominated regime.
 To do that, we will first instantiate the :py:class:`fracture_initialization.InitializationParameters` object and pass it to the constructor of :py:class:`fracture.Fracture` class.
 We will also setup the Controller with a :py:class:`controller.Controller` object and run the simulation.